jmcouillard/attach_template_lite/README.md

 ### Examples

 Examples can be found in `attached_template_lite/templates` folder.
-Use thos as a starting point for your own templates.
+Use those as a starting point for your own templates.